Clemapfel/jluna/docs/manual.md

 ```

 Where `eval` does not forward exceptions while `safe_eval` does, just like using the global `State::(safe_)eval`.<br>
 Equivalently, module proxies offer two functions `assign` and `create_or_assign` that assign a variable of the given name the given value.
-If the variable does not exist, `assign` will throw an `UndefVarError` while `create_or_assign` will create a new variable of that name and value in module-scope:
+If the variable does not exist, `assign` will throw an `UndefVarError`, while `create_or_assign` will create a new variable of that name and value in module-scope:

 ```cpp
 our_module.create_or_assign("new_variable", std::vector<size_t>{1, 2, 3, 4});